Frequently Asked Questions

 Q).
 What is Bikestation?

-Bikestation / Mobis Transportation Alternatives, Inc. is a corporation that seeks to improve the quality of life in urban communities through the development and operation of bike-transit centers.
+Bikestation / Bikeable Communities is a non-profit corporation that seeks to improve the quality of life in urban communities through the development and operation of bike-transit centers.
 For more about our mission, values, and history, see About Us.

 Bikestation envisions communities where bicycling is an integral part of the transportation mix; resulting in cleaner air, safer streets, and healthier living.